So you want to make a great cup of coffee?

 1 Scoop = 2 Tablespoons.

-Another non-standard measurement used by Mr. Coffee, and most drip coffee makers are “cups.”
+Another non-standard measurement used by Mr. Coffee, and most drip or dual coffee makers are “cups.”
 This may seem counterintuitive, but I’ll explain.

 When you see the “cup” graduations on the side of a drip coffee carafe, it doesn’t mean a standard 8-ounce US Cup.